annaredmo/FYP/README.md

 # POSSIBLE ISSUES
     - multiple FanTrax servers running on the one machine could cause issues.
 As session data persists in memory
-    - occasionaly if the internet is slow this error will be seen outputed from the server.
-It does not effect the functionality - which works as expected ERROR:werkzeug:127.0.0.1 - - [11/Apr/2023 16:36:29] Request timed out: TimeoutError('timed out')
     - occacional issues with login - again when internet is slow